hhvm/user-documentation/guides/hack/28-enums/01-introduction.md

 ## Casting to Underlying Type

 While enums have underlying types, they are not interchangeable.
 The enum is a distinct type.
-And like any other types, you cannot, for example, pass an `int` to a function expecting an enum, or an enum value to a function expecting a `string`.
+And like any other type, you cannot, for example, pass an `int` to a function expecting an enum, or an enum value to a function expecting a `string`.

 However, you can use simple casting to convert a member value of an enum to its underlying type, and you can use Hack's special [enum functions](functions.md) [`assert()`](functions.md#assert) and [`coerce()`](functions.md#coerce) to convert from an underlying type to an enum type.